Dust mite allergy: Allergen immunotherapy

 Allergen immunotherapy (AIT, also known as desensitization or hypo-sensitization) is a treatment involved in administering the doses of allergens to accustom the body to substances that are generally harmless (pollen, house dust mites), thereby inducing specific long-term tolerance.
 Allergen immunotherapy is the only treatment that alters the disease mechanism.

 Immunotherapy can be administered orally (as sublingual tablets or sublingual drops), or by injections under the skin (subcutaneous).
 Subcutaneous immunotherapy is the most common form and has the largest body of evidence supporting its effectiveness.

-Subcutaneous Immunotherapy (SCIT)
+Subcutaneous immunotherapy

 Subcutaneous Immunotherapy (SCIT) also known as Allergy Shots are series of shots/injections of the allergen given into the fat under the skin that have progressively larger amounts of allergen.
 These shots can be given to children as young as 5 years old.

 Sublingual immunotherapy (SLIT)

-HDM-SLIT tablet, House Dust Mites (Dermatophagoides farinae and Dermatophagoides pteronyssinus) Allergen Extract (Trade-names: ODACTRA, ACARIZAX & MITICURE), is the only FDA approved allergen extract for the immunotherapic treatment of adolescents (12–17 years) and adults (18–65 years).
-It significantly treats house dust mite (HDM)-induced allergic rhinitis, with or without conjunctivitis.
-It has been approved in Japan, Russia, South-East Asia, Turkey, the Middle East, New Zealand and 14 European countries.
+HDM-SLIT tablet, House Dust Mites (Dermatophagoides farinae and Dermatophagoides pteronyssinus) Allergen Extract (brand names: Odactra, Acarizax, Miticure), is an allergen extract for the immunotherapic treatment of adolescents (12–17 years) and adults (18–65 years).
+It treats house dust mite (HDM)-induced allergic rhinitis, with or without conjunctivitis.
+It has been approved in Japan, Russia, Southeast Asia, Turkey, the Middle East, New Zealand, and several European countries.

+In February 2025, the indication for Odactra was expanded to include use in individuals aged five through eleven years of age to treat house dust mite induced nasal inflammation (allergic rhinitis), with or without eye inflammation (conjunctivitis).
+Odactra is an allergen extract immunotherapy that is administered under the tongue (sublingual) and had been approved for use in individuals aged 12 through 65 years of age.
+The FDA approved prescribing information includes a boxed warning to inform that Odactra can cause severe allergic reactions that may be life-threatening.